Sahil-M-M/ESE-5190-Lab-2B/Lab/07_pio_sequencer/Readme.md

+# Pio Sequencer

+### TODO:

+- modify your sequencer to use the PIO as its primary I/O engine, including the ability to R/W any register

 ## We made following Modifications:

 ### Modifications were made in the ws2812.pio file to read the boot pin using PIO.